 The user must be able to select a carpark to visit from his/her list of favourite carparks or list of carparks from searching for a destination.

 The system shall notify the user when the selected carpark’s availability drops below 5.

-The system must be able to recognise that the user has arrived at the carpark if his current location is within a 1 km radius of the carpark location.
+The user must be able to unselect a carpark that he/she has selected to visit.

 Retrieve carpark availability information